 Translating Data

-Stored procedures, SQL queries, OData FunctionImports, and REST API can use the @DataLanguage or @data_language parameter to select data in the user's language.
+Stored procedures, SQL queries, OData FunctionImports, and REST APIs can use the @DataLanguage or @data_language parameter to select data in the user's preferred language.

-Here is a sample SQL Server procedure that selects a company list:
+Here's a sample SQL Server procedure that retrieves a list of companies:

 CREATE PROCEDURE [s02].[xl_list_company_id]